 The Jane Austen Festival in Bath brings the beautiful Georgian City alive and for 10 days of the year the streets are full of people in Regency costume!

-Only two of our events have a strict Regency dress code, the Grand Regency Promenade, and the Masked Ball held in the Pump Rooms.
+Certain Festival events are costume only, so check out the programme to see if you have to be in Regency Costume.
 If it’s your first time in the world of Jane Austen, or your first time dressing up, our guide will give you a few pointers in the direction of finding that perfect Regency outfit.
 (Please note: These pages are meant as a guide for Regency outfits only, it may not be completely historically accurate.)

 Lady’s Regency Wardrobe